 Ms. Moon is also an accomplished musician and brings her love of music to her teaching.
 In her spare time, she enjoys playing guitar and has even released two children’s albums!

 Ms. Morehouse is excited to return to BASIS Independent Brooklyn Early’s Learning Program Family.
 Ms. Morehouse graduated from Ohio Wesleyan University with a Bachelor of Arts degree in politics and government with a minor in sociology.
 After several years working in advertising in Chicago, she realized teaching was her true calling and returned to school to obtain her master’s degree in education from DePaul University.

 After obtaining her master’s degree, Ms. Morehouse taught kindergarten in Chicago before moving back to New York City to be closer to family.
-For the past three years, she has taught kindergarten at another nearby school in Brooklyn.
+Prior to joining BASIS Independent Brooklyn, she spent three years teaching kindergarten at another nearby school in Brooklyn.
 She also obtained her New York State Elementary Education Certification.

 When not teaching, you can find Ms. Morehouse spending time with my family in Westchester, reading, or planning trips with family and friends.